In 2024, Sunderland announced that they were going to commit to significant investment in their stadium.

 Over the years, Sunderland Stadium has seen substantial renovations, primarily focused on boosting its seating capacity.
 While the club hasn't provided much information on further enhancements lately, the installation of a 5G network is expected to enhance the atmosphere at the Stadium of Light, particularly during match days.

 Other recent improvements include undersoil heating and safe standing zones being installed at the Stadium of Light.
+The former has helped to mitigate the infamous wet weather in the northeast, while the latter has helped to improve the atmosphere inside the stadium.

 Stadium of Light expansion plans